-- combined with climate change - has disrupted rainfall patterns and shortened by almost half the rainy season, which normally starts in October and ends in April.
+The devastating El Nino event - combined with climate change - has disrupted rainfall patterns and shortened by almost half the rainy season, which normally starts in October and ends in April.

 According to government records, as of February 24, people across the country have lost 19,300 herds of cattle to drought.

 Cattle are dying

 Chipinge resident Gilbert Sithole says he lost 23 herds of cattle in five months due to the lack of water.

 "Cattle are dying here," said Gilbert.
 People from other areas who still have viable grazing pastures have been coming to buy the cows for as low as $10 or $20.
 "We are forced to give them at such prices - because if we decide otherwise, the cattle are still dying."

 The situation has become so dire that a number of children have dropped out of school.

 Tatsunga Mazivokufa told DW that he has withdrawn his two children from school because of the disastrous famine, as they were fainting in class after having left home for school on empty stomachs.

 "In past years during this time, we would be drying maize, which we would be taking for grinding into maize meal," 35-year-old said.
 "This changed just this year: people are starving and children are collapsing at school."